Chain-of-Insight/nomsu/README.md

 ## Layout

-* `nomsu.moon`/`nomsu.lua` - The nomsu compiler.
+* `nomsu.moon`/`nomsu.lua` - *The nomsu compiler*.
 The compiler is written in [Moonscript](http://moonscript.org/), but a lua version of the file is provided in this repository for convenience.
 * `utils.moon`/`utils.lua` - A set of utility functions used by nomsu.moon.
 A lua version of this is also provided for convenience.
 * `consolecolors.lua` - Lua module that defines ANSI color codes for colored console output (used internally in nomsu.moon).
-* `examples/how_do_i.nom` - A simple walkthrough of some of the features of nomsu, written in nomsu.
-This is a good place to start.
+* `examples/how_do_i.nom` - A simple walkthrough of some of the features of nomsu, written in nomsu. *This is a good place to start.*
 * `examples/sample_code.nom` - Some additional sample nomsu code.
 * `examples/sample_game.nom` - A sample game of Nomic, written in nomsu.
 * `lib/collections.nom` - Core library definitions related to collections, like lists and dictionaries.
 * `lib/control_flow.nom` - Core library definitions related to control flow, like `if` statements and `for` loops.
 * `lib/core.nom` - Core library file that loads other core library files.
 Files are loaded in dependency order.
-* `lib/metaprogramming.nom` - Core library essential functionality for metaprogramming, including macros to define macros, rules to define rules, and other mind-bending Escher-like paradoxes.
+* `lib/metaprogramming.nom` - Core library essential functionality for metaprogramming, including macros to define macros, rules to define rules, and so on.
+This is where the language pulls itself up by its hair out the swamps of nothingness.
 * `lib/moonscript.nom` - Core library definitions for writing in moonscript.
 This is optional, and requires Lua's "moon" package.
 * `lib/operators.nom` - Core library definitions for operators like `=` and `+`.
 * `lib/permissions.nom` - Core library definitions for rules that modify the permission levels of rules.